 Whether a fast-pitch softball or baseball umpire, from youth to the MLB level, you will find the right umpire shin guards for you with the largest selection and most information and photos available.
 Also see the most comprehensive umpire shin guard buying guide.

-Ideally, your shoes should be polish-able (not patent leather), with a hard [steel] toe.
-Black is the only color allowed.
-White logos/stripes are allowed.
+Ideally, your plate shoes should be polish-able (not patent leather), with a hard [steel] toe.
+Base shoes are typically lower profile, and come in a variety of styles.
+Black is the only color allowed for both types of shoes, with minimal white logos/stripes allowed.

-Always start a game with clean, polished shoes.
+Always start a game with clean shoes.
 It tells the players/coaches that you care about your appearance and leaves a good impression.

 How do I keep my equipment clean?